 Amazon Rating: 4.2/5

-In ancient Greece during the 330s BCE, Alexander the Great’s conquests are influenced by the women in his life.
+In 330s BCE Greece, Alexander the Great’s rise to power is shaped not just by war and ambition, but by the women in his life.

 The Venetian Betrayal by Steve Berry